Runtime Authorization Layer

 OpenAI, Claude, Gemini, open-source, or whatever comes next

-Governance in place on day one means security sign-off isn't the bottleneck to shipping AI.
-Configure policy once — every new agent, model, or framework your team adopts is governed automatically from the moment it registers.
+Authorization in place on day one means security sign-off isn't the bottleneck to shipping AI.
+Configure policy once — every new agent, model, or framework your team adopts is authorized automatically from the moment it registers.
 No per-deployment review cycle.

-Behavry enforces at the tool call layer — the one place all agentic AI systems share regardless of model or framework.
-Blast radius limits, DLP blocking, injection detection, behavioral baselining.
+Behavry enforces at the action layer — the one place all agentic systems share regardless of model or framework.
+Blast radius limits, input scanning, injection detection, behavioral baselining.
 The protection travels with your agents no matter what they're built on.

 Behavry doesn't care which model you use.
-Switch from GPT-4o to Claude to Gemini.
+Switch from GPT to Claude to Gemini.
 Move from LangChain to CrewAI.
 Add an open-source model.
-The governance layer stays in place — your policy, audit trail, and risk scoring travel with every transition, not against it.
+The authorization layer stays in place — your policy, audit trail, and risk scoring travel with every transition.

 The model is your choice.
-The governance is constant.
+The authorization is constant.

 Everything you already have keeps working.